polytrackmods/PolyDeobfuscated/tools/imap/README.md

 ## Extra Notes

 Some identifier declarations are not tracked.
 We are trying to add tracking to every possible way an identifier declaration can be renamed.
+We will also try to make it so you can edit multiple identifiers at a time instead of just one.

 ## License